MissAvria107/Azurin.Optimizer/README.md

 ### 🛡️ Open source and Safe
 - There are many people who use random tweaks and it causes their windows break, we have tried to get them away from these problems.
+- there are still those who apply bad tweaks and this makes experience more lag and worse performance
 - Open source, we strive to improve ourselves and others by sharing and discussing tweaks to help the gaming community.
 - People who share encrypted batches, they do not do any research and put random tweaks in a batch (our experience)